raphaeltamaki/raphaeltamaki/posts/Forecasting Customer Lifetime Value - Why Uncertainty Matters/Forecasting Customer Lifetime Value - Why Uncertainty Matters.md

 As a consequence of this asymmetry, overestimation in the context of LTV prediction is much more dangerous than underestimation: the amount of money lost by overestimating a given amount is more significant than the unexpected money earned when we underestimate it by the same intensity.

 Consequently, operating at a Cost per User below the expected optimum point is often beneficial.
 How much below it will depend on both the accuracy of the LTV predictions and how many more users can be acquired by an increase in the *Cost per User*

+All the code used to run the simulations and create the graphs in this document can be found in the [Lifetimevalue Forecasting](https://github.com/raphaeltamaki/lifetime_value_forecasting) repository.
+You are invited to change change the *Volume Function* parameters or use other distributions, such as the Pareto, to best fit the marketing situation you seen and find out how much to underbid to obtain maximum expected profitability.

 ```python